Riga – Order Castle

 The conflict over control of the city smoldering further, among others, the trial at the papal court was conducted, in which the archbishops of Riga accused the Order of taking over the city.
 Finally, in 1366, the Livonian master renounced his rights over Riga, reserving only the right to own a castle.
 This situation changed in 1454, when the Teutonic Order came to an agreement with the archbishop of Riga, Sylwester, sharing power over the city with him.
 This treaty, called Salaspils, did not end the dispute.
 In 1484, the Riga townspeople made another attempt to regain political independence.
 They attacked and demolished the so-called the second order castle in Riga, which caused a war that lasted several years.
 As a result, after the battle of Ādaži in 1491, the Teutonic Order again defeated the rebellious city and forced the inhabitants to rebuilt the destroyed castle.
 Riga, who was exhausted by the war, was reluctant to fulfill the terms of the peaace agreement, so that the new, third castle was built only around 1515.

-The average size of the new castle suggests that from the very beginning it was not meant to be the headquarters of the highest authorities of the Order, but only a traditional convent.
-The land master of Livonia, Wolter von Plettenber resided in Wenden and probably gave up thoughts of full control over Riga.
-A new conciliatory attitude of the Order or fear of the fortifications of the stronghold prevented the Riga order castle from battles against townsmen during the riots of the 20s of the 16th century on the wave of the Reformation.
-It was closed only with the secularization of the entire branch of the Teutonic Order.
-In 1562, the last land master of Livonia, Gotthard Kettler, paid homage to the representative of the Polish king at the castle in Riga, and the city and the castle passed under Polish-Lithuanian rule.
+The average size of the new castle would indicate that from the very beginning it was not intended to be the seat of the highest authorities of the order, but only of a typical Teutonic commandry.
+The Land Master of Livonia, Wolter von Plettenber, resided in Wenden and probably rejected thoughts of full control over Riga.
+The new conciliatory attitude of the order, or the fear of the fortifications, protected the castle from attacks by the townspeople during the uprisings of the 1520s, carried out on the wave of the Reformation.
+The end of the building’s original function was brought only by the secularization of the entire Livonian branch of the Teutonic Knights.
+In 1562, the last Land Master of Livonia, Gotthard Kettler, paid tribute to the representative of the Polish king at the castle in Riga.
+The city and the castle came under Polish-Lithuanian rule, although Gotthard Kettler lived in the castle until 1578.
+From the fourth quarter of the 16th century, the castle was garrisoned by Polish military personel.
+It was the residence of the governor of the King of Poland, who provided rooms to Stefan Batory during his visits to the city.

 Architecture

-Inside, the north wing on the first floor housed the commander’s chambers and the dormitory from the west.
-In the east wing there may have been a chapter house (although the functioning of this type of rooms in Teutonic castles is questioned in the light of the latest research), the southern wing consisted of a chapel in the eastern part, with a sacristy was located in the south-eastern corner tower and a refectory on the west side of the wing.
-The west wing housed rooms not related to the convent and the passage to the dansker house.
-The southern wing was the most important.
-The chapel located in it was divided into two aisles by two octagonal pillars.
-They supported the cross vault, the ribs of which, roughly halfway up the walls, ran down onto overhanging, carved corbels.
-The adjacent refectory probably had a similar shape originally, but was vaulted again at the turn of the 15th and 16th centuries.
-The rooms in the ground floor were traditionally intended for economic purposes, housing, among others, pantries, warehouses, a kitchen, a bakery or a brewery, while the attic at the top served as a granary and for defensive purposes.
-Access to all rooms was provided by an external stone cloister surrounding the courtyard of the castle.
+Inside the castle, on the first floor, the northern wing housed the commander’s chambers from the west and a dormitory.
+There may have been a chapter house in the eastern wing (although the functioning of this type of rooms in Teutonic castles is questioned in the light of the latest research) or another representative hall.
+The western wing housed a number of smaller rooms and a passage to the dansker facing the river.
+The most important southern wing consisted of a chapel in the eastern part and a refectory on the west side.
+There was also a sacristy on the same level, located in the south-eastern corner tower.
+The chapel was divided into two aisles and three bays by two octagonal pillars.
+It supported the cross vault, the ribs of which, roughly halfway up the walls, ran down onto overhanging, carved corbels.
+The adjacent refectory had a four-bay vault based on three pillars, originally probably of a similar shape, but it was vaulted again at the turn of the 15th and 16th centuries.

 Current state